mattyizhengHe/mattyizhengHe.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm an undergraduate student at McGill University in Montreal, Canada, where I learn things about neuroscience, applied mathematics, and computer science.
-I've been working wih <a href='https://mila.quebec/en/directory/paul-masset'>Dr. Paul Masset</a> on compressed sensing models of olfactory sensation since Fall 2024.
+I'm an undergraduate student at McGill University in Montreal, Canada, where I learn about neuroscience, applied mathematics, and computer science.
+I've been working with <a href='https://sites.google.com/view/chenjiang01'>Chen Jiang</a>, <a href='https://jzv.io'>Jacob Zavatone-Veth</a> and <a href='https://mila.quebec/en/directory/paul-masset'>Paul Masset</a> on compressed sensing models of olfactory sensation since Fall 2024.

 I'm interested in theoretical and computational neuroscience, machine learning theory, and applied mathematics—particularly in the computational principles and implementations that underlie intellectual processes, from sensing and learning to decision-making, in both artificial and biological systems.

 You can find some of my notes, a collection of resources I found useful, and some random stuffs on this website.

-(You might also find me as Matthew Y. He in other places.)

 <!-- <details class="foldable-section">
   <summary>Research Interests</summary>